docker-user-group-nl/kubernetes-101/content/chapter2/_index.md

 # Pod Logs

-to view the logs of our Pod, we can use another special kubectl subcommand.
+to view the logs of our Pod, we can use another special kubectl sub-command.

 `kubectl logs nginx-run`